-In the hours and days following a work related accident, you may be in pain, out of work and concerned about your financial wellbeing.
+In the hours and days following a work-related accident, you may be in pain, out of work, and concerned about your financial wellbeing.

 You work hard on the job, and if you are injured at work, you expect that your employer will look out for you.
-The last thing that you expect is for your employer to deny your claim for South Carolina Workers’ Compensation Benefits.
+The last thing that you expect is for your employer to deny your claim for the South Carolina Workers’ Compensation Benefits.

 If your claim for workers comp benefits has been denied, call our office today for a free consultation to discuss the facts specific to your case and whether we may be able to help you obtain South Carolina Workers’ Compensation Benefits.

 - What you understand to be the reason for the denial, and whether your employer’s reason for denying the request is legal.

 - Whether the reason for a denial based upon a legal reason is based upon a false accusation against you (such as a work injury due to intoxication).

 - Whether it is possible that your employer does not understand South Carolina workers’ compensation laws, including how to proceed following an injury.
 This type of denial may be resolved with a little negotiation and explanation.

 When Can An Employer Deny Your Claim for Workers’ Compensation Benefits?

 Workers’ Comp Benefits Can Be Denied if Your Employer Claims:

 - You intentionally injured yourself.
 Intentional injury is construed as a self-inflicted injury.
 Intentional injuries are not covered by workers’ compensation.